ReinhardtR/GMD1/documentation/design-document/content.md

 The players mobility will be affected by the weight of their inventory.

+***Resources***
+A system that spawns resources in the ground.

+A system that allows the player to vaccum resources to transport them back to the base.

+A system that allows the player to deposit resources in the base.

 ***Mining***
 A mining system that allows the player to mine for resources in the ground.